 This place had ben purchased by Mr. Williams, one of the English merchants, and a large party was invited to go out to breakfast on Sunday, when there was no mercantile buisness to attend to, and pass the day.‘

-Somewhere in between this and 1835 Cordelia returned to England (because she signs her son’s apprentice paperwork as Cordelia Williams in 1835).
+Somewhere in between these events and 1835, Cordelia returned to England (because she signs her son’s apprentice paperwork as Cordelia Williams in 1835).
 I wonder did Cordelia marry the Mr. Williams mentioned above?
-Nine years later John and Cordelia’s daughter (Cordelia Bristow Gay)married Robert Oliphant (October 1837) and John was recorded as dead on her marriage banns record.
+Nine years later John and Cordelia’s daughter (Cordelia Bristow Gay) married Robert Oliphant (October 1837) and John was recorded as dead on her marriage banns record.

-1851 Census.
-Cordelia was living with her son John and his family in the parish of St Mark, Whitechapel, Town of London.
+On the 1851 Census circumstances had changed and perhaps Laurence Williams had died as Cordelia was living with her son John and his family in the parish of St Mark, Whitechapel, Town of London.
 John Gay aged 29, wife Elizabeth aged 21, mother recorded as Caroline William. (but it was Cordelia), aged 56.
 There is a Lawrence Gay (aged 21) recorded as a brother and having been born in France.
 John’s occupation was given as a beer retailer.
+Cordelia’s youngest son, Laurence Williams would have been twenty by this time.

-1861 Census.
-Cordelia was living with her son John and his family.
+On the 1861 Census Cordelia was still living with her son John and his family.
 St Paul, borough of Greenwich, town of Deptford, 16 Amersham Road.
 Living with son John.
 At the time John was 39, wife Elizabeth was 31.
 Children, Justina (10), Cordelia B (5), Alfred (3), Arthur (1).
 Cordelia listed as mother (of John) aged 67.